henriquecustodia/fuux/README.md

 ```

 #### Basis
-The Flexboy's basis are values from 5 to 100 (Multiples of five)
+The Fuux's basis are values from 5 to 100 (Multiples of five)

 For example:
 ##### ``flex-5``